ML-Assignment/Mercari-Price-Suggestion-Challenge/Steps.md

 3. Extracted the features
 4. Identified ML model
 5. Trained and validated the model
-6. Tuned the model and feature extraction
-7. Predict the price for test.tsv data using the trained model
+6. Predicted the price for test.tsv data using the trained model

 # Potential shortcomings
 1. Feature extraction is not up to the mark.